-Adaptability, Flexibility and Agility is key for Leaders.
+Adaptability, Flexibility, and Agility are key for Leaders.

 In a world of uncertainty, adaptability is key.
 It has always been true that leaders must constantly be thinking 5 steps ahead.
 But during a global crisis like Covid-19, flexibility, and agility being able to make quick, informed decisions is crucial to keeping the business moving forward fast and furiously.

-Confronting the Reality Clinically is key for leaders now.
+Confronting Reality Clinically is key for leaders now.
 Tell the Truth!

 Once a company is off and running, though, the optimism can’t stop.
 Your team needs it.
 Your co-captains and fellow leaders need it.
 Everyone around you needs to feel as though they can see the light at the end of the tunnel, just like you can.